Aztec Mythology

 Picture of the Aztec information Eagle Warrior from our Aztec mythology image library.
 Illustration by Chas Saunders.

-A very impressive ceramic ceremonial sculpture found in the Temple of the Eagle Warriors
+This is a very impressive ceramic ceremonial sculpture found in the Temple of the Eagle Warriors.

 The Eagle Warrior statue – or statues, as there were two of them – were only discovered in 1980.
 Perhaps one was a substitute or a stand-in.
 Or with the Aztec love of dual personalities, perhaps a twin God.
 Or maybe it was just one they made earlier.